oclipa/csharp-cheat-sheet/README.md

 <div id="interview-deadlocksql">
   <button type="button" class="collapsible">+ What is the difference between an SQL Deadlock and a C# Deadlock?<br/>
      <code class="ex">
 A deadlock is when separate threads are waiting for 2 objects, each one being locked by the other thread.
 So they are waiting for each other to unfreeze that object.

-SQL can recover from a deadlock, because it has like a timeout by default.
+SQL can recover from a deadlock, because it has a timeout by default.

-C# application does not have a timeout and so it freezes and much be fixed.
+A C# application does not have a timeout and so it freezes and much be fixed.
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">